The 16 Best Spanish Telenovelas for Learning Spanish

 What Do Telenovelas Have to Offer?

-Before you get started, let me give you a quick hint.
 With telenovelas, anything is possible—the dead come back to life, a long-lost evil twin suddenly appears and anybody can get amnesia.
 Even star-crossed lovers can turn out to be brother and sister.

 Boom!
 You’ve got a highly addictive plot and subplots with twists and turns that can glue you to your seat for hours.
 (You’ve been warned.)